jwrossee/newfaceai-phototool/README.md

 This project restores old face photos using AI.

+## Project Origin
+This application was initially forked from the [restorePhotos] (https://github.com/Nutlope/restorePhotos) project by Nutlope.
+The original project laid the groundwork for using machine learning models to restore photographs, providing a valuable opportunity for me in learning and growing in the field of AI-powered photo restoration.

 ## How it works

 It uses an ML model from the Applied Research Center called [GFPGAN](https://github.com/TencentARC/GFPGAN) on [Replicate](https://replicate.com/) to restore face photos.
 This application gives you the ability to upload any photo, which will send it through this ML Model using a Next.js API route, and return your restored photo.